-Also known as Amberfish, Brown Sandfish, Brown Stickyfish, Brown-spotted Sandfish, Chalk Sea Cucumber, Chalkfish, Chalky Cucumber, Chalkyfish, Marbled Sea Cucumber, Tripang.
+Also known as Amberfish, Brown Sandfish, Brown Stickyfish, Brown-spotted Sandfish, Chalk Sea Cucumber, Chalkfish, Chalky Cucumber, Chalkyfish, Pickles, Marbled Sea Cucumber, Tripang.

 Found singly often partially buried in coarse coral sand over intertidal reef flats and seagrass beds.
 These nocturnal sea cucumbers will emerge during the day from their burrowing on cloudy days!